Water Bottle Filling Stations: Help Fight the Plastic Crisis

 To combat this persistent threat to our environment, numerous organisations are working together to provide alternatives to single-use plastics, and to revise existing practices to create a “sustainable system for plastics”.
 This collaborative initiative is known as the UK Plastics Pact, headed by WRAP, with the backing of the Ellen MacArthur Foundation.

-According to a 2018 report, the UK’s recycling rate has been steadily increasing in recent years.
+According to government statistics, the UK’s recycling rate has been steadily increasing in recent years.
 However, there is still a long way to go, and both individuals and organisations need to do their bit to reduce waste and encourage environmentally-conscious use of plastics and alternatives.

 The Environmental Benefits of Bottle-Filling Stations